Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02b_Accounts.md

 - [DELETE]
 Click this button to delete the selected account.
 For detailed information, see [Delete an account](../Integration/03_ManageAccounts.md#delete-an-account).

-  > [Warning] Be aware that the selected account will be deleted permanently.

 - [CLEAR]
 Click this button to clear all input fields.
 The [SAVE & NEW] button becomes active.